 - For individuals with a suspected diagnosis of Lynch syndrome, consider testing specific to Lynch syndrome as some relevant variants are not included on this panel.
-Refer to Lynch Syndrome Hereditary Nonpolyposis Colorectal Cancer (HNPCC) for more information. - This test should not be ordered to detect somatic variants associated with malignancy because sensitivity for mosaic variants is low with the methodology used for germline assays. - Individuals with hematological malignancy and/or a previous allogeneic bone marrow transplant should not undergo molecular genetic testing on a peripheral blood specimen. - Testing cultured fibroblasts is required for the accurate interpretation of test results.
+Refer to Lynch Syndrome Hereditary Nonpolyposis Colorectal Cancer (HNPCC) for more information. - Should not be ordered to detect somatic variants associated with malignancy because sensitivity for mosaic variants is low with methodology used for germline assays - Individuals with hematological malignancy and/or a previous allogeneic bone marrow transplant should not undergo molecular genetic testing on peripheral blood specimen. - Testing of cultured fibroblasts is required for accurate interpretation of test results.